 If a hospital has a MIUR of at least 1%, and the obstetrical criteria of Column B above are satisfied, it will meet the overall eligibility criteria.
 If a hospital has a MIUR which is at least one standard deviation above the mean MIUR for all Arizona hospitals receiving a Medicaid payment in that State Plan Year, it will meet the eligibility for Group 1 or 1A.
-Note that meeting overall eligibility criteria does not ensure that a hospital will meet the eligibility criteria for any Group.
+If a hospital meets the eligibility criteria for Group 1 and is a privately owned or privately operated hospital licensed by the state of Arizona, it will meet the eligibility for Group 1A.
+NoteOTE that meeting overall eligibility criteria does not ensure that a hospital will meet the eligibility criteria for any Group.